 FX Order Watch

-The FX Order Watch service is exclusively available to HSBC Premier and HSBC Advance customers who have foreign currency accounts.
+The FX Order Watch service is available to all HSBC customers who have foreign currency accounts.

 If you do not have a foreign currency account, you may open an Everyday Global Account that gives you access to up to 11 currencies to make a foreign currency exchange.
 More information can be found here.